awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 ``double[][]`` .
 The word "vector" is reserved generic objects with array-like semantics.

 In general, there are many vector types (STL, Boost, etc.) and they can be characterized by whether or not they satisfy certain "concepts" like ``DefaultConstructible``.
 O\ :sub:`2`\ scl classes which operate on vector types are designed to be as flexible as possible, so that they can be used with almost any vector type.
+Eventually, all O\
-Eventually, all O\ :sub:`2`\ scl classes with template vector and matrix types will specify exactly which concepts are required to be satisified, but this is still in progress.
+:sub:`2`\ scl classes with template vector and matrix types should specify exactly which concepts are required to be satisified, but this is still in progress.

 The word "matrix" is reserved for the a generic object which has matrix-like semantics and can be accessed using ``operator(,)``.
 C++